mbrt/keygen-post/post.md

 KLEE: done: generated tests = 3
 ```

-And this is the `klee-last` directory contenst:
+And this is the `klee-last` directory contents:

 ```
 $ ls klee-last/